sanchit0496/input-component-react/README.md

 # input-component-react
 input-component-react simplifies the process of creating input JSX components for react-based applications.
-The componets generated are CSS-friendly and are compatible with unit-testing using React Testing Library and JEST
+The components generated are CSS-friendly and are compatible with unit-testing using React Testing Library and JEST

 ## Available Props